Dr. Hannah Macdougall

-A dual Paralympian, and previous World Record holder, Hannah has captained the Australian Swimming Team at both a World Championships and Paralympic Games, completed a double degree in Sport Science and Sport Management with Honours, is currently studying a Phd on athlete well-being, and still manages to find time to continue her mission of discovering Melbourne’s best baked eggs.
-Not bad for a 28 year old.
+A dual Paralympian, and previous World Record holder, Hannah has captained the Australian Swimming Team at both a World Championships and Paralympic Games, and completed a PhD in Athlete Well-Being.

 In 2013 Kerryn became an upper limb amputee after contracting a life threatening bacteria called necrotizing fasciitis following a bicycle accident.
 It was devastating news for a sports fanatic like Kerryn.
 Prior to her amputation Kerryn had been participating in many triathlons from Sprint distance to Ironman, Fun Runs from 5k to Marathon, and Cycle events from 20km to 2000km!